 - In some people, NSAIDs, such as Nurofen, may need to be taken in the lead up to the hormonal changes, to prevent the headache from occurring.

 Treatment of Hormonal Headaches

 At the Australian Menopause Centre, we prefer to treat the cause of menstrual and hormonal symptoms.
-The 1st step is to identify which hormone is contributing to the headaches, to then be able to tailor a treatment, for the individual patient.
+The 1st step is to identify which hormone is contributing to the headaches.
 Quite often, it can take a good 3 months to reduce the severity and frequency of hormonal headaches.
-Whilst the most suitable treatment may be tailor made bio-identical hormones, other complementary therapies can be utilised, in conjunction with bioidentical hormones, to further improve treatment outcomes.
+Whilst the most suitable treatment maybe a bio-identical hormone, other complementary therapies can be utilised, in conjunction with bioidentical hormones, to further improve treatment outcomes.
 These may include:

 - Acupuncture, which has been shown, through multiple studies, to reduce the severity and frequency of migraines/headaches.

 - Massage, to relieve muscular tension which, quite often, can worsen the intensity of headaches/migraines.